Nike Kobe AD Review Facts

 It's worth noting that, compared to several other models designed by pro-athletes, the Kobe AD is actually quite lightweight.
-While shoes designed by LeBron James
+While shoes designed by LeBron James or Kevin Durant

 can weight as much as 15oz, this one averages at just over 11oz.
 Though it still seems heavy, this is actually the typical weight of a men's trail running shoe.
 And shoes of that nature are designed to include extra features while still being easier to wear.
 Though Kobe Bryant still created this model with someone of his size in mind, he still took the more casual player into account when it came to how much the shoe weighed.